 Stacking NUA with a Social Security Strategy

 Pairing a Social Security strategy with Net Unrealized Appreciation can be a valuable technique for your clients since it spreads the tax over a couple of years.
 Suppose you're implementing a Social Security strategy.
-In that case, you're often delaying the high-wage earner's benefit in the household for as long as possible (until age 70), which clears space to do a UA transaction.
-You don't want to make Social Security taxable when it otherwise wouldn't have been.
+In that case, you're often delaying the high-wage earner's benefit in the household for as long as possible (until age 70), which clears space to do a NUA transaction.
+You generally don't want to make Social Security taxable when it otherwise wouldn't have been.
 Plus, there are other benefits to crafting a smart Social Security strategy.

 Income InSight helps you create a comprehensive retirement income strategy, including tax, income need, and Social Security.
 You can stress test your retirement income strategy against significant life events like a down market, long-term care need, or early death and prepare your clients for the future quickly and easily.
 You can try the software for free for 10-days.
 No credit card is required.